Medical cannabis: Neurological conditions

 Cannabis' efficacy is not clear in treating neurological problems, including multiple sclerosis (MS) and movement problems.
 Evidence also suggests that oral cannabis extract is effective for reducing patient-centered measures of spasticity.
 A trial of cannabis is deemed to be a reasonable option if other treatments have not been effective.
 Its use for MS is approved in ten countries.
 A 2012 review found no problems with tolerance, abuse, or addiction.
 In the United States, cannabidiol, one of the cannabinoids found in the marijuana plant, has been approved for treating two severe forms of epilepsy, Lennox–Gastaut syndrome and Dravet syndrome.

 Mental health

-A 2019 systematic review found that there is a lack of evidence that cannabinoids are effective in treating depressive or anxiety disorders, attention-deficit hyperactivity disorder (ADHD), Tourette syndrome, post-traumatic stress disorder, or psychosis.
+Evidence for cannabis and cannabinoids in mental health treatment is limited and low-quality; they show no benefit for most mental disorders, increase general adverse events, and are not justified for routine use.
+Risks (including cannabis-induced psychotic disorder, worsening bipolar symptoms, and cannabis use disorder) are substantial, especially in vulnerable populations.

 The relationship between cannabis use and anxiety symptoms is complex, and while some users report relief, the overall evidence from observational studies and clinical trials remains inconclusive.

 Cannabis use, especially at high doses, is associated with a higher risk of psychosis, particularly in individuals with a genetic predisposition to psychotic disorders like schizophrenia.
 Some studies have shown that cannabis can trigger a temporary psychotic episode, which may increase the risk of developing a psychotic disorder later.

 The impact of cannabis on depression is less clear.
 Some studies suggest a potential increase in depression risk among adolescents who use cannabis, though findings are inconsistent across studies.